mazwat/mazwat.github.io/electrical-circuits-lm.md

 - **Diodes** - conduct electricity easily in one direction, and stops flow in the other direction.
 - **Switches** - are an electrical component that can disconnect or connect the conducting path in an Electrical circuit, interrupting the current or diverting it from one conductor to another.
 - **Transistors** - is a semiconductor device used to amplify and switch electronic signals and electrical power.
-- **Jumper Leads** - These cables that behave as the wire between components in bread board setups.
+- **Jumper Leads** -  are easy pluggable cables that act as the wire between components in bread board setups.
 We will look at bread boards in more detail in a future lecture.

 ###  The rules of Schematics